 ACM Research is not a mainland China operating company, and we do not conduct our operations in mainland China through the use of a variable interest entity, or VIE, or any other structure designed for the purpose of avoiding mainland China legal restrictions on direct foreign investments in mainland China-based companies.
 ACM Research has a direct ownership interest in ACM Shanghai as the result of its holding 82.1% of the outstanding shares of ACM Shanghai.
 Stockholders of ACM Research may never directly own equity interests in ACM Shanghai.
 We do not believe that our corporate structure or any other matters relating to our business operations require that we obtain any permissions or approvals from the China Securities Regulatory Commission, the Cyberspace Administration of China, or any other mainland China central government authority in order to continue to list shares of Class A common stock of ACM Research on the Nasdaq Global Market.
 This determination was based on the facts aforementioned and mainland China Company Law, mainland China Securities Law, cybersecurity regulations and other relevant laws, regulations and regulatory requirements in mainland China currently in effect.
 However, if this determination proves to be incorrect, then it could have a material adverse effect on ACM Research.
 See "Item IA.
-Risk Factors- Risks Related to International Aspects of Our Business-If any mainland China central government authority were to determine that existing mainland China laws or regulations require that ACM Shanghai obtain the authority's permission or approval to continue the listing of ACM Research's Class A common stock in the United States or if those existing mainland China laws and regulations, or interpretations thereof, were to change to require such permission or approval, ACM Shanghai may be unable to obtain the required permission or approval or approval be able to obtain such permission or approval on terms and conditions that impose material new restrictions and limitations on operation of
+Risk Factors- Risks Related to International Aspects of Our Business-If any mainland China central government authority were to determine that existing mainland China laws or regulations require that ACM Shanghai obtain the authority's permission or approval to continue the listing of ACM Research's Class A common stock in the United States or if those existing mainland China laws and regulations, or interpretations thereof, were to change to require such permission or approval, ACM Shanghai may be unable to obtain the required permission or approval or may only be able to obtain such permission or approval on terms and conditions that impose material new restrictions and limitations on operation of ACM Shanghai, either of which could have a material adverse effect on our business, financial condition, results of operations, reputation and prospects and on the trading price of ACM Research Class A common stock, which could decline in value or become worthless."